- Gluten is a protein found in certain grains such as wheat, barley, and rye.

 - Pack your lunch in an insulated bag to eat at school or on–the–go.

-- Keep gluten–free snacks such as fruit, cheese sticks, trail mix, snack bars, popcorn or nuts in your backpack for times when you need a quick snack.
+- Keep gluten–free snacks such as fruit, cheese sticks, trail mix, snack bars, crackers or nuts in your backpack for times when you need a quick snack.

 Eating at a restaurant: